BloomTech-Labs/scribble-stadium-ds/data/README.md

           5209, 5214, 5216, 5223, 5233, 5243, 5246, 5251, 5252, 5253, 5256, 5259, 5262, 5263

 - Use this link for instruction for preprocessing data which has been segmented (.tif & .gt.txt files) https://docs.google.com/document/d/18ivuF40EqTIzE-BJbbk-5Rmp7CFYZ2fp1Odow0wt2T4/edit?usp=sharing

+ As of 9/26/21
+ - The complex_words.csv was added to the crop-cloud folder.
+The csv contains words that do not work well with the complexity function that is currently being utilized.
+It also contains the grade level (Middle School, High School, College, or Post College) and set complexity scores for each word.
+This is used in the complexity_df function located in "app/utils/wordcloud/wordcloud_functions.py".
+This is meant to be a temporary location to store the dataset until a better solution is implemented.